Innovations in Honors

-- a two-semester Innovation Lab course sequence (3 hours each semester, for a total of 6 hours)
+- A two-semester Innovation Lab course sequence (three hours each semester for a total of six hours)

-- UHON 2000—Sophomore Honors Studies and UHON 3000–Junior Honors Studies (1 hour each, for a total of 2 hours)
+- UHON 2000—Sophomore Honors Studies and UHON 3000–Junior Honors Studies (one hour each, for a total of two hours)

-- one additional 3-hour course from the Brock Scholars Seminars or other approved experiential course work
+- One additional, three-hour course from the Brock Scholars Seminars or other approved experiential course work

-- a two-semester honors thesis (either a Departmental Honors thesis or an Honors College thesis) for a total of 4 hours
+- A two-semester honors thesis (either a Departmental Honors thesis or an Honors College thesis) for a total of four hours

 Admission to IIH is by application during the spring semester prior to fall enrollment.